immersive-web/real-world-geometry/plane-detection-explainer.md

       }
     } else {
       // Handle new plane.

+      // Update the lastChangeTime:
+      planes.set(plane, plane.lastChangedTime);
     }

+    // Irrespective of whether the plane is new or old, updated or not, its pose
+    // may have changed:
+    const planePose = frame.getPose(plane.planeSpace, xrReferenceSpace);
   });

-  planes = detectedPlanes;

   frame.session.requestAnimationFrame(onXRFrame);
 }
 ```

-As shown above, the application can check whether a plane object was updated in current frame by comparing `plane.lastChangedTime` with the `timestamp` passed in to `requestAnimationFrame()` callback.
+As shown above, the application can check whether a plane object was updated in current frame by comparing `plane.lastChangedTime` with the `lastChangedTime` from the previous time the plane was accessed.
 Note that a plane is only treated as updated when some of its attributes have changed.
 This means that a plane whose `planeSpace` has a different pose relative to some other space will **not** be considered as updated, as the pose is a derived property of a pair of spaces, not the plane object itself.

 ## Subsumed planes
 It is possible that as the understanding of the user’s environment becomes more refined, some planes will be merged into other planes.
 In the model above, this situation will translate into the removal of a subsumed plane & adjustment of the properties of the subsuming plane.